Do I need a Visa?

 Nationals of the following countries do NOT require a visa to enter Belize as a tourist for a period of up to 30 days.

-– Any person who is the holder of a valid United States of America (USA) multiple entry visa or a Permanent Residency Card OR a valid Schengen multiple entry visa for a European Union (EU) member state.
+– Any person who is the holder of a valid United States of America (USA) multiple entry visa or a valid Schengen multiple entry visa for a European Union (EU) member state.

 – Citizens of the European Union Member States (EU) and their dependent territories